 Obenewa Amponsah will lead operations for the Harvard University Center for African Studies office in Johannesburg, South Africa.

-CAMBRIDGE, MA – The Harvard university Center for African Studies has appointed Y. Obenewa Amponsah as the Executive Director of the Harvard Center for African Studies in South Africa (CAS).
+CAMBRIDGE, MA – The Harvard University Center for African Studies has appointed Y. Obenewa Amponsah as the Executive Director of the Harvard Center for African Studies in South Africa (CAS).
 In this role, Amponsah will be responsible for strategic and operational management of the Center’s flagship Africa office, including developing the programmatic agenda.

 Additionally, Amponsah will steward the implementation of a year-round calendar of public events taking place in South Africa and the Continent, including conferences, lectures, workshops, film screenings and art exhibitions.
 Amponsah will lead the Center’s efforts to establish and maintain partner and community relations across Africa, in addition to promoting collaborative initiatives with institutions and universities.

 Previously, Amponsah served as the CEO of the Steve Biko Foundation (SBF) – a community development organization inspired by the legacy of the late anti-apartheid activist, Stephen Biko.
-During her tenure with SBF, Amponsah oversaw international programing and fundraising for the organization.
+During her tenure with SBF, Amponsah oversaw international programming and fundraising for the organization.
 She played an integral role in the conceptualization and establishment of the Steve Biko Centre, a national legacy project located in the Eastern Cape of South Africa.

 Inspired by her own upbringing, Amponsah 's personal and professional interests focus on fostering pan-African solutions to advance development in Africa and the Diaspora.
 “With the Center for African Studies’ emphasis on streamlining knowledge-sharing channels between African scholars and the Harvard Community, Obenewa’s expertise will position the center’s first Continental office to reach new audiences,” said Professor Emmanual Akyeampong, Faculty Director of the Center for African Studies.